ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 > and Basic construct in programming (Sequence, Selection and Iteration)",
 > Unfortunately there were no items matched

+You cant write a bubblesort (or any of ther algorithums) without these concepts.
+There is no point in listing these lower level skills as they are implicitly required by many of the other tasks.
+Trainees did not want to actively push their skills, they wanted a tick list.

 There was a lack of being able

 * Student teachers repeatedly misunderstood that this was a teacher knowlege/skill audit and mistakenly assumed the students needed to perform these tasks.